 Most preschoolers love apples crunchy, juicy, and sweet, so a preschool apple theme is sure to satisfy little learners!
 Circle time is a favorite part of any preschooler’s day.
 It is filled with fun, interactive learning opportunities that can be done in a short amount of time.
-This preschool apple theme is so fun, students won’t even realize they’re learning!
+This preschool apple theme is so fun that students won’t even realize they’re learning!

 No matter the theme, a key component to circle time is to keep the activities active!
 Thinking about not just what the teacher is doing, but more importantly, what the students are doing is crucial.
 And remember, never come to circle time empty-handed!